The protocol layer that makes autonomous AI reviewable before it acts.

 Scope check

-Runtime context, resource constraints, and execution surface are checked against the declared request.
+Runtime context, resource constraints, and execution scope are checked against the declared request.

 Independent authorization

-Policy controls outside the agent boundary determine whether the action is admissible in the first place.
+Policy controls outside the agent boundary determine whether the action is permitted before any privileged execution begins.

-Execution outcome and decision basis are bound into reviewable evidence — including denied, escalated, or blocked paths where relevant.
+Execution outcome and decision basis are preserved as reviewable evidence — including denied, escalated, or blocked paths where relevant.

 VEX is the control point, not the entire stack.